abdulwahabsaim/ai-fleet-management/ENV_SETUP_GUIDE.md

 # 🔧 Environment Setup Guide
 ## AI Fleet & Route Optimization Management System

-This guide will walk you through setting up all the necessary environment variables and API keys for the fleet management system.
+This guide will walk you through setting up all the necessary environment variables for the fleet management system.

 ---